gfaura/hyperledger-property-auction/README.md

 ### Bid as bidder2

 Let's submit another bid.
-Bidder2 would like to purchase the painting for 150000 dollars.
+Bidder2 would like to purchase the prperty for 150000 dollars.
 ```
 node bid.js org1 bidder2 PropertyAuction 150000
 ```